 Women often blame their breakouts on a bad diet or exercise routine.
 And although the truth is that adult acne involves many factors beyond our control, this self-blame cycle is damaging.
 Because patients with acne are 23% more likely to suffer from mental health issues such as anxiety or depression, many dermatologists are taking action.
 Some practices now offer treatment plans that incorporate therapy care.

 Self-confidence is closely linked to our appearance.
 It is important not to underestimate how adult acne can affect a person’s physical and mental health.

 Fortunately, there is hope for adult acne sufferers.
 There are multiple treatments available to address acne and acne scarring.
 A few popular options at our practice include:

 - Chemical peels: remove dead skin cells and facilitate new growth to help create fresh, blemish-free skin

 - Laser resurfacing: uses light to penetrate deep into the skin layers, stimulating skin renewal and killing pimple bacteria

 - Hylunia Facial Cleansing Gel: gently removes makeup without irritating skin, cleaning deep into the pores to fight acne and cleanse the skin

 - SkinMedica Replenish Hydrating Cream: full of hyaluronic acid and green tea, this glycolic-free moisturizer soothes and hydrates the skin without clogging pores

 It is important to regularly see a dermatologist to help keep blemishes in check.
 By fighting acne and its source and soothing redness and irritation, patients can heal their skin and feel confident in their appearance.

 Adult acne might affect more people than ever, but proper skin care can help solve these problems.
-To learn more about your own adult acne treatment options from a highly respected dermatologist in DC, contact us online or call the practice at (202) 393-7546.
+To learn more about your own adult acne treatment options from a highly respected dermatologist in DC, request a consultation online or call the practice at (202) 393-7546.